kgateway-dev/kgateway/docs/content/security/auth/_index.md

 ---
-title: Authentication
+title: External auth
-weight: 30
+weight: 10
-description: Gloo has a few different options for Authentication; choose the one that best suits your use case.
+description: Authenticate and authorize requests to your services using Gloo'sexternal auth service.
 ---

 ### Why Authenticate in API Gateway Environments